 At a separate testing facility also under construction in Westcott, Buckinghamshire, UK, the Reaction team will begin testing from 2020 to assess critical subsystems and the SABRE engine core.
-Once all these ground tests pass muster, the process with continue, to enable SABRE to take to the skies, powering a flight test vehicle and making aviation history.
+Once all these ground tests pass muster, the process will continue, to enable SABRE to take to the skies, powering a flight test vehicle and making aviation history.

 The Sky is No Longer the Limit

 Reaction Engines will revolutionize air travel.
 Powering the next generation of aircraft, from defense applications to commercial flights, SABRE will enable more efficient travel, reaching speeds twice that of today’s traditional jet engines.
 And, with its dual functionality, this new breed of engine will operate not just in Earth’s atmosphere, but beyond it—making access to space far more economical; which ultimately will underpin increasingly ambitious possibilities for space travel.